rocketCoder65/scheduler/README.md

 ## What This Boilerplate Contains

-- Everythinh create-react-app comes with
+- Everything create-react-app comes with
 - Storybook
 - React Testing Library